electron/electron/docs/api/browser-window.md

 #### `win.setRepresentedFilename(filename)` _macOS_

-* `filename` String
+* `filename` string

 Sets the pathname of the file the window represents, and the icon of the file will show in window's title bar.

 #### `win.getRepresentedFilename()` _macOS_

-Returns `String` - The pathname of the file the window represents.
+Returns `string` - The pathname of the file the window represents.

 #### `win.setDocumentEdited(edited)` _macOS_

-* `edited` Boolean
+* `edited` boolean

 Specifies whether the window’s document has been edited, and the icon in title bar will become gray when set to `true`.

 #### `win.isDocumentEdited()` _macOS_

-Returns `Boolean` - Whether the window's document has been edited.
+Returns `boolean` - Whether the window's document has been edited.

 #### `win.focusOnWebView()`